-Proposed variants to scripts not yet in the current LGR version (and not concurrently processed) cause an issue in integration because the integrated LGR must have transitive closure, yet cannot contain code points that are outside the collective repertoire.
-If an LGR contains such variants to a "future" script, they would have to be deferred temporarily from the integrated LGR until such time that the future script is finally added.
+Proposed variants to scripts not yet in the current LGR version (and not concurrently processed) may cause an issue in integration because the integrated LGR must have transitive closure, yet cannot contain code points that are outside the collective repertoire.
+If an LGR contains such variants to a "future" script, they might be defined in the Element LGR, but would have to be deferred temporarily from the integrated Common LGR until such time that the future script is finally added.